 Transcripts will be forwarded to another institution provided a written request is submitted to the Records Office.
-The first transcript is free.
-Subsequent requests will be granted on payment of a \$5.00 fee for each transcript.
-Transcript services may be withheld if students have out-standing financial obligations to any department of the College or have not satisfied all admission requirements.
+Transcript requests will be granted on payment of a \$7.00 fee for each transcript.
+Transcript services may be withheld if students have out-standing financial, or record obligations to any department of the College or have not satisfied all admission requirements.
 Transcripts will not be released for students who have defaulted on any type of student loan or who owe a refund to Eastern for a federal or state grant.